Reliability and Risk in Geotechnical Engineering Practice

 The course leaders are Dr. Timo Schweckendiek and Dr. Wim Kanning (Deltares & Delft University of Technology).

-This course was part of the Delft Software Days – Edition 2017 (DSD-INT).
+This course is part of the Delft Software Days – Edition 2019 (DSD-INT).